Sanctions and Severance: The Venezuelan Crisis During the Russo-Ukranian War

 Nicolette Reale

 Nicolette Reale is a staff writer for the HIR.
-She is a sophomore studying Government and Psychology with interests in Latin American policy, environmental justice, and human rights law.
+She is a junior studying Government and Psychology with interests in environmental justice, Latin American policy, urban planning, and human rights law.